tweetback/tweetback/README.md

 1. Edit the `_data/metadata.js` file to add metadata information.
 1. Run `npm run build` or `npm start`

-Note that the first build may take quite a long time (depending on the size of your archive), as remote media is fetched/downloaded into your project locally.
+⚠️ _Warning_: the first build may take quite a long time (depending on the size of your archive), as remote media is fetched/downloaded into your project locally.
 Repeat builds will be much faster.

 ### Fetch additional tweets from the API (optional)